callaa/callaa.github.io/_posts/2020-12-12-automation-3.md

 multiple times before it goes through, especially if low on battery.

 Rename remote the same was as the light above.
 I like to attach a little name sticker to the back cover to identify them.

+**Edit**: *the following info may be obsolete.
+It appears that newer remotes (or ones upgraded to the latest firmware) must be bound to individual devices rather than groups.*

 Next, the remote must be [bound](https://www.zigbee2mqtt.io/information/binding.html) to the group.
 The IKEA remotes are bound to a random group by by default, so we need to unbind it first for everything to work right: